ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Bug Fixed: Php json_encode function does not encode other languages characters, replace it with wp_json_encode #433
 * Bug Fixed: CSS border-box rule causing issues #420
 * Bug Fixed: Setup link of default image doesn't take it anywhere #429
-* Bug Fixed: Conflict with Gutenburg and Merlin.
+* Bug Fixed: Conflict with Gutenberg and Merlin.
 Fatal error: Uncaught Error: Call to a member function is_block_editor() on null #413

 = 1.9 (03 Aug 2019) =